 - Be very clear about your requirements.

-- Be willing to invest time and effort in building your streaming servers.
+- Be willing to invest time and effort in building your video streaming servers.

 - Have the resilience to keep updating and maintaining your setup to avoid security and quality issues.